JuliaAI/DataScienceTutorials.jl/src/index.md

 Additionally, you can refer to the [documentation](https://alan-turing-institute.github.io/MLJ.jl/stable/) for more detailed information.

-## Introduction to Statistical Learning
+## Introduction to Statistical Learning with MLJ

 This is a sequence of tutorials adapted from the labs associated with [_An introduction to statistical learning_](http://faculty.marshall.usc.edu/gareth-james/ISL/code.html) which were originally written in R.
 These tutorials may be useful if you want a gentle intro to MLJ **and** other relevant tools in the Julia environment.